Azure/azure-sdk-for-python/sdk/eventgrid/azure-eventgrid/README.md

 ### Prerequisites
 * Python 2.7, or 3.5 or later is required to use this package.
 * You must have an [Azure subscription][azure_subscription] and an Event Grid Topic resource to use this package.
+Follow this [step-by-step tutorial](https://docs.microsoft.com/azure/event-grid/custom-event-quickstart-portal) to register the Event Grid resource provider and create Event Grid topics using the [Azure portal](https://portal.azure.com/).
+There is a [similar tutorial](https://docs.microsoft.com/azure/event-grid/custom-event-quickstart) using [Azure CLI](https://docs.microsoft.com/cli/azure).

 ### Install the package
 Install the Azure Event Grid client library for Python with [pip][pip]: